-41 This was confirmed by some highly-specialized lawyers that we invited at a workshop jointly organized by our Universities for the purpose of discussing a draft version of this paper.
+41 This was confirmed by some highly specialized lawyers that we invited to a workshop jointly organized by our Universities for the purpose of discussing a draft version of this paper.

-42 For references, see above fn 27.
+42 For references, see n 29 above.

 43 The Italian Supreme Court (Corte di Cassazione) has recently adopted a liberal approach: see Cass.
-4 July 2018, no. 17498 and Cass.
+4 July 2018, no. 17498, and Cass.
 7 October 2021, no. 27227, affirming that the validity of shareholders' agreements is to be judged solely on the basis of the merits of the interests pursued by the parties.
-Courts (of first instance and appeal) of Milan are following a much stricter line: see among many Trib.
+Courts (of first instance and appeal) of Milan are following a much stricter line: see, among many, Trib.
 Milano, 23 July 2020.
-For an updated overview, Filippelli 2022 p 274 et seq.
+For an updated overview, Filippelli (2022), p 274 et seq.